 Corporate boards with diverse representation experience a 95 percent increase in equity.
 Diversity leads to innovation and creativity in business practices.

 While other generations view millennials as job hoppers, millennials see this opportunistic perspective as a positive attribute.
 They work hard, as the statistics show, but they don’t expect or wait around decades for companies to give back with benefits, promotions, and opportunities that never come or are far too late.

 With large amounts of student debt and the circumstances they grew up in, why should this generation be expected to wait decades for the fruit of their efforts to ripen?

 Millennials seek out the right fit and advancement opportunities that fulfill their needs in the now, the near future and the long-term.
 Millennials aren’t saving for retirement, which makes sense given current economic circumstances.

 Instead, 63 % of millennials save for financial freedom to live their desired lifestyle, realizing they’ll work longer than prior generations.
 Only 37 percent of millennials save to leave the workforce.

-Millennials have what it takes to lead, and many actively seek positions they hope fulfill their needs and provide leadership opportunities.
+Millennials have what it takes to lead, and many actively seek positions they hope to fulfill their needs and provide leadership opportunities.
 When they don’t, millennials move on.

-When companies make room for millennials to advance, the returns on investment multiply as these work martyrs demonstrate innovation, socially-conscientious duty, adaptability, diversity and an entrepreneurial spirit.
+When companies make room for millennials to advance, the returns on investment multiply as these work martyrs demonstrate innovation, socially-conscientious duty, adaptability, diversity, and an entrepreneurial spirit.